aja-video/contra/README.md

 By default, GitAuth is also set to true, and will use `.ssh/id_rsa` private keypair to attempt the push.
 You can set GitAuth to false and it is effectively a `git push` from the workspace folder.

+#### Config Test

+Each time the application is started, a basic santiy check is run.
+It only ensures that all config keys match a real key name, as well as checks that any value which the system expects to be a bool, is actually a bool (true or false).

+A failing check will exit the application.
+A passing check will continue to run the application.
+Using the `-configtest` flag will exit even if the checks pass.

 ## Dependency Management

 * `dep` is used for dependency tracking